-Strabismus (crossed eyes) is a condition in which the eyes do not line up with one another.
-In other words, one eye is turned in a direction that is different from the other eye.
+Strabismus (misaligned eyes) is a condition in which your eyes don’t line up with one another.
+In other words, one eye is turned in a direction that’s different from the other eye.

-Under normal conditions, the six muscles that control eye movement work together and point both eyes at the same direction.
-Patients with strabismus have problems with the control of eye movement and cannot keep normal ocular alignment (eye position).
+Under normal conditions, the six muscles that control eye movement work together and point both eyes in the same direction.
+If you have strabismus, these muscles have issues controlling eye movement and can’t keep normal ocular alignment (eye position).

 Other factors to consider that help determine the cause and treatment of strabismus: